zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/handsOn.rst

 .. image:: /lys_instr_/tutorial_/handsOn_3.png

 The workflow is now set up.
-Click "Start" to begin the measurement.
+Click **Start** to begin the measurement.

 The voltage values and detector images (filled with random noise) will update to reflect the simulated behavior of the dummy motor and detector.
-In practical use, these dummy devices are replaced with interfaces that communicate with real instruments.
+In practical use, these dummy objects are replaced by concrete implementations that communicate with real hardware.

-In the following sections, we will guide you through implementing interfaces for real instruments and building your own customized GUI.
+In the following sections, we will guide you through implementing interfaces for real hardware and building your custom GUI.